srikanthmanda/aws-cloudformation-attributes/docs/index.md

 ### Ref

  When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the name of the RDS event subscription\.

+## AWS::RDS::GlobalCluster

+### Ref

+ When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the name of the global database cluster\.